tylerross5/ReadMe-File-Generator/Develop/README.md

-# Readme file generator
+# Readme File generator

 undefined

 ## Description

-Creates readme files for users to help streamline the process of making readme files
+This project helps users to quickly create a readme file instead of having to do the process themselves

 ## Table of Contents